UKCloud/documentation/articles/vmware/vmw-faq-failover-testing.md

 ### Are there charges for a service failover test?

-Typically, UKCloud will only allow a test to last for 1 business day with a charge (based on the [SFIA rate card](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/832543392527475-sfia-rate-card-2019-01-18-1501.pdf) - level 3 Apply).
+Typically, UKCloud will only allow a test to last for 1 business day with a charge (based on the [*SFIA Rate Card*](https://ukcloud.com/wp-content/uploads/2019/06/ukc-gen-759-ukcloud-g-cloud-11-standard-rate-card-and-definitions.pdf) - level 3 Apply).
 If you require longer testing periods, this needs to be approved by UKCloud.

 ### Why is the DR failover Test Scenario not fully automatic and self service?